Too weak for Pilates, Pilates, Epping, Essex, Fit School, beginners

-Experience has taught me however that beginners are some of *the* hardest people to attract and keep in classes.
-First there are all the questions and the fears; then there are the weeks when it doesn’t seem to all quite fit together; and then life gets in the way and you slip back into the comfortable ways of staying in rather than getting your fitness gear on.
+Experience has taught me however that beginners are some of the hardest people to attract and keep in classes.
+First there are all the questions and the fears: Am I too weak for Pilates?
+What if I fart?
+Then there are the weeks when it doesn’t seem to all quite fit together; and then life gets in the way and you slip back into the comfortable ways of staying in rather than getting your fitness gear on.

 I make a point of regularly becoming a beginner again.
 Putting myself in the situation where I’m new at something.
 I also regularly attend instructor only classes where again, I open myself up to being adjusted or my form being questioned and corrected.

 I do this to remember what it’s like to be in a class, so that hopefully you’ll get the best experience when you attend mine.